On Linux, the Character Server consists of a single CGI application called 'animate'.

 The 'animate' app has a dependency on Cairo 2, a vector rendering engine.
 To install this dependency use:

-Next, you will need 3 subdirectories under the 'animate' executable named 'library', 'partials', and 'results'.
+Next, you will need 4 subdirectories under the 'animate' executable named 'library', 'partials', 'results', and 'logs'.

 The 'library' directory must contain the two subdirectories 'characters' and 'addons'.
 The contents of these can be populated from the Characters and Addons directories of a Character Builder installation, located under "Program Files (x86)\Character Builder\Library".
 This is one of the two locations where character and addon products are installed - the other location is "Users\username\AppData\Roaming\Media Semantics\Library".

-The 'partials' and 'results' folders are caches, and should be made writable as follows:
+The 'partials', and 'results' folders are caches, while 'logs' contains log files.
+They should be made writable as follows: